About Us

 Every Sunday, you’ll find our dedicated volunteers hosting the Information Centre - where signature events, working bees, guided walks, bird and frog surveys, and community education programs take shape.

-Beyond preserving the ecological values of Yarran Dheran - its flora, fauna, creek systems, and wildlife corridors - we also nurture public connection through events, guided walks, and citizen science initiatives like Waterwatch and Quarterly Frog Surveys.
+Beyond preserving the ecological values of Yarran Dheran - its flora, fauna, the Mullum Mullum Creek, and the wildlife corridor it provides.
+We also nurture public connection through events, guided walks, and citizen science initiatives like Waterwatch and Quarterly Frog Surveys.

 In short, the Committee is the go-to crew for anyone eager to contribute, learn, or just soak in the calming presence of this true-blue bushland haven - only 20 km from Melbourne’s CBD.

-Community members, students, and nature lovers of all kinds are warmly welcomed.
+Community members, students, and nature lovers of all kinds are welcome to support the reserve by volunteering in activities or becoming a Committee member.

-• The Mullum Mullum Creek area would certainly have been occupied by the Wurundjeri people before European settlement of the area.
-Until recently there had been no direct evidence of their occupation of the area around Yarran Dheran, but during the construction of the Deep Creek Road bridge over the Mullum Mullum Creek in 2001 a greenstone Aboriginal axehead was found.
+The Mullum Mullum Creek valley, including the area now known as Yarran Dheran, lies on Wurundjeri Country and would have been used and occupied by Wurundjeri people long before European settlement.
+Until the early twenty‑first century there was no documented physical evidence of this use in the immediate Yarran Dheran area, but during construction of the Deep Creek Road bridge over Mullum Mullum Creek in 2001 a greenstone Aboriginal axehead was uncovered.

 The creek is one of the few urban creeks which has not been barrelled or channelled.
 The creek, the ponds, and the bushland in the valley provide habitat for a wide range of wildlife, some of which is unique within Whitehorse.